kk-kapil/ToDoList/README.md

 ->Click "ADD" to add the task to the list.

-To delete a task, click the "-" button next to the task.
+->To delete a task, click the "-" button next to the task.